 - Nicolette Bulseco – Great enthusiasm supporting energy and water initiatives related to site compounds.

 - Leo Tsen – Positive support in procurement contract and RFQ’s that help build a successful materials and recycled product pipeline for the project.

 - Mitch Johnson – Always positive and willing to go that extra mile to achieve sustainable outcomes in materials, contracts and just supporting ideas in general.

 - Mika Reinhardt (Drainage team)

-- Aoife Mullally (Drainage team) – ‘going above and beyond with their ideas and assistance for pursuing sustainable products and options in the Drainage and Hydrology design package’.
+- Aoife Mullally (Drainage team) – ‘both going above and beyond with their ideas and assistance for pursuing sustainable products and options in the Drainage and Hydrology design package’.

 - Anthony Janovic (Civils team).

-- Declan Smith (Civils team) – ‘supportive in seeking out opportunities to incorporate sustainable products and materials in the Maintenance Access and Fencing and Greens Rd Enabling Works design packages’.
+- Declan Smith (Civils team) – ‘both supportive in seeking out opportunities to incorporate sustainable products and materials in the Maintenance Access and Fencing and Greens Rd Enabling Works design packages’.

 - Yash Mehta (Signalling team)– ‘produced a comprehensive Sustainability section in the Signalling design package, in particular ensuring climate change mitigation measures were fully addressed’.

 - Ramona Stephenson (Structures team) – ‘optimising designs across her Structures packages to seek out materials savings and also provide detail on the savings which can be used in the base case footprint calculations’.